Genivia/ugrep/README.md

            mt=    SGR substring for matching text in any matching line.

            ms=    SGR substring for matching text in a selected line.
-The sub- string mt= by default.
+The substring mt= by default.

            mc=    SGR substring for matching text in a context line.
-The  sub- string mt= by default.
+The substring mt= by default.

            fn=    SGR substring for filenames.